muhacolee4/alx-low_level_programming-1/0x07-pointers_arrays_strings/README.md

-# About Folder

-This folder still falls under the concept of arrays, pointers, strings and functios.
-I have been exposed to concept of double pointers, multi dimenesional arrays and as such am going to be writing functions that works same way as the standard functions in string.h

-## Contents

-* memset()
-* memcpy()
-* strchr()
-* stsspn()
-* strpbrk()
-* strstr
+Task 0.
+Write a function that fills memory with a constant byte.

+Task 1.
+Write a function that copies memory area.

+Task 2.
+Write a function that locates a character in a string.

+Task 3.
+Write a function that gets the length of a prefix substring.

+Task 4.
+Write a function that searches a string for any of a set of bytes.

+Task 5.
+Write a function that locates a substring.

+Task 6.
+Write a function that prints the chessboard.

-* Function that add the diagonals of a square matrix
+Task 7.
+Write a function that prints the sum of the two diagonals of a square matrix of integers.

-* Function that sets the value of a pointer to a char
+Task 8.
+Write a function that sets the value of a pointer to a char.

+Task 9.
+Create a file that contains the password for the crackme2 executable.